 ages are all about His Son.
 In Christ is a purpose of the ages, meaning time itself has meaning, and this meaning is

 found and explained in the Son.
 Time has purpose; leave the Son out of the ages and time has no meaning.
 It

 behooves the righteous to know this purpose and to live by faith according to it.
 Hold on; we will come to the

 If by any means I might arrive at the goal, namely, the out-resurrection from among those who are dead.

 Paul not only saw a purpose of the ages in Christ but also a goal or something that he had to attain, namely, the

 out-resurrection from among the dead.
-Paul was not seeking to attain some spiritual resurrection while in his
+Paul was not seeking to attain only a spiritual resurrection while in his body

 Where there is no Greek or Jew, no one with circumcision or without circumcision, no division between nations,

 no servant or free man: but Christ is all and in all.
 (Colossians 3:11 BBE)

 In the out -resurrection, there is absolutely no division of people based on the flesh or any other criteria, for that